Common-Crow23/JavaScript-Box-Game/README.md

-# HTML-Box-Game
+# Javascript-Box-Game
-A simple game in HTML
+A simple game in Javascript